-I hope you’ll love this Gluten-Free Vegan Pineapple Upside Down Cake!
-For more fruity desserts, check out my:
+I hope you'll love this Gluten-Free Vegan Pineapple Upside Down Cake!
+For more upside down cakes, check out my:

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 Helpful tools to make this Gluten-Free Vegan Pineapple Upside Down Cake: